Your Complete Guide: What are the Best Game-Improvement Irons in 2024 and Are They Right for You?

 A wider sole allows the Center of Gravity to be pushed low and back for an easier launch helping to alleviate the lower spin rates but that may also make this head harder to strike cleanly for golfers who hit the ball with a shallow range of attack.

-Read more about the Wilson Staff Dynapower Irons.
+Read our Full Review of the Wilson Staff Dynapower Irons.

 TG Test Pro Data (27º):